ianlshaw/devops-showcase/README.md

 Application traffic flows on port 5000 from the ec2 instances to the load balancer only.

 This is enforced by security group rules.

+## Deployment Instructions

+- Configure AWS CLI with `aws configure`
+- change directory to packer
+- run `packer build .`
+- change directory to terraform-aws-infra
+- run `terraform init`
+- run `terraform plan -out=planfile`
+- run `terraform apply planfile`

+- Copy loadbalancer_public_dns from the output into the address bar of your browser.
+- Press return

+You will see "Hello, World!".

+## Cleanup Instructions

+- run `terraform destroy`

+## Key learnings

 ### TODO
 network ACL restrict private subnet traffic to application traffic from load balancer